googanhiem/gords-ha-addons/usb-backup/DOCS.md

 # How-to
 1. Plug in a usb drive large enough to fit your files
 2. Run the addon once without `external device` and note the `/dev/sd**` of the usb drive.
-Copy this into the `external device` section. (if you have a rpi using an sd card its probably /dev/sda1, if your using x86 its likely /dev/sdb1 - double check!)
+Copy this into the `external device` section.
 3. Click start and check logs.
 Don't `Start at boot` or run with `Watchdog`.
 By default this backs up all folders available to the addon.
 Note: if you have network drive mounted to media/share/backup it will be backed-up as well.
 4. Write an automation to trigger it - (see automation example below)

 ### Requirements
  - USB drive (or thumb drive) formatted with a linux native filesystem - for best results use EXT3, EXT4 or BTRFS (this addon only has access to the first 3 partitions, so try to use fewer).
 Other filesystems may work, but could have issues.
- - The drive should be at least 30% larger than your install if you're using snapshots
+ - The drive should be at least ~30% larger than your install if you're using snapshots
  - A Home Assistant device that can power a usb drive*

 *if you're using rpi, make sure its with a powered drive or powered usb hub.
-The some rpi usb ports are a little underpowered - underpowered drives cause write errors (a usb thumb drive uses less energy, so might be a good option if you're not backing up too often).
+Some rpi usb ports are a little underpowered - underpowered drives cause write errors (a usb thumb drive uses less energy, so might be a good option if you're not backing up too often).

 ### Restoring backups
 This backs up system folders and doesn't create Home Assistant backup files (used for easy/seamless backups and restores - [more info](https://www.home-assistant.io/common-tasks/os/#backups)), though if those exist they will be transferred to usb if you include the `backups` folder.